Meeshkan/java-http-types/README.md

 });
 ```

-# Creating an HTTP exchange manually and writing it
+# Building and writing a HTTP exchange
 ```java
 try (var writer = new HttpExchangeWriter(new FileOutputStream("output.jsonl"))) {
     HttpExchange exchange =